Opinion | The cicadas are a godsend

 Sages from many cultures have suggested there is something valuable to be learned by tuning out of the frantic day-to-day.
 The ancient Greek biographer Diogenes Laërtius told the story of a shepherd who fell asleep for more than 50 years, only to awaken with the power of prophesy.
 The early American writer Washington Irving put Rip Van Winkle to sleep for 20 years.
 When he awoke, Rip had missed the Revolution but was, on the whole, happier for the nap.

 Every time the cicadas return, the human calendar has accelerated.
-When they were here in 2004, there were no iPhones and only 55 percent of American adults had broadband.
+When they were here in 2004, there were no iPhones and only about 24 percent of American adults had broadband at home.
 On their previous visit, in 1987, the top-selling music storage system was the cassette tape.
 But as we’ve seen in recent years, a balanced, healthy mind cannot live on acceleration alone.
 There is such a thing as too much stimulation and too much focus on the events of the past day, the past hour, the past minute.
 Slow down, the cicadas sing to us; look at the world through a longer lens.
 I know not where they come from, but the message is a godsend.

 Read more from David Von Drehle’s archive.